ipfs/specs/IPIP/0000-http-reframe-cbor.md

 ## Design rationale

 IPFS stack aims to support both DAG-CBOR and DAG-JSON.
 Users can store JSON as CBOR and vice versa.
-Having consitent support for both in Reframe not only aligns with user expectations, but also allows us to save some bytes (bandwidth, response caching requirements) by using a binary CBOR as  the production format.
+Having consistent support for both in Reframe not only aligns with user expectations, but also allows us to save some bytes (bandwidth, response caching requirements) by using a binary CBOR as the production format.

 ### User benefit